centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-aws-cloudtrail.md

 ### Plugin dependencies

-To interact with Amazon APIs, you can use either use the *awscli* binary provided by Amazon or *paws*, a Perl AWS SDK (recommended).
+To interact with the Amazon APIs, you can use either use the *awscli* binary provided by Amazon or *paws*, a Perl AWS SDK (recommended).
 You must install it on every poller expected to monitor AWS resources.

-> For now, it is not possible to use *paws* if you are using a proxy to reach AWS Cloudwatch APIs.
+> For now, it is not possible to use *paws* if you are using a proxy to reach the AWS Cloudwatch APIs.

 <Tabs groupId="sync">
 <TabItem value="perl-Paws-installation" label="perl-Paws-installation">